luciadepineda/iGo/README.md

 3. pip3 install --upgrade staticmap

 ## Usage
+The iGo Telegram Bot is very easy and intuitive to use.
+There are two options: the first is to use the command /where and send your location for the bot to know where you are, and then type /go destination and it will automatically show you the fastest route by car.
+The second option is to use the command /pos to fix a position of origin (instead of your actual location) and then use /go to specify the destination.
+Moreover, the command /help will explain all of this previously mentioned.

 ## Support
 In case you have any questions, do not hesitate to contact us: lucia.de.pineda@estudiantat.upc.edu / judith.devers@estudiantat.upc.edu